duckduckgo/duckduckgo-documentation/duckduckhack/resources/faq.md

 Sorry, but unfortunately not.
 You might want to consider creating a Spice instant answer if you are trying to use an API.

+(This section is still growing!
+Know what should go here?
+Then **please** [contribute to the documentation](https://github.com/duckduckgo/duckduckgo-documentation/blob/master/CONTRIBUTING.md)!)

 ## Spice

 ### I want to use 'X' API, but it doesn't have an endpoint for 'Y'.
 What should I do?